Skip to Content

 Most visitors don’t like driving in Tijuana.
 Instead, they park on the U.S. side of the border and walk across.
 Tijuana is easy to get around without a vehicle.
 The main tourist areas are walkable and public transportation is affordable and convenient.

-With that being said, some visitors enjoy the freedom of having their own transportation.
+With that being said, some visitors enjoy the freedom of having their own car.
 Driving is the fastest and most convenient way to get around.
 It also allows you to easily explore the entire region on your own time.
 Of course, there are some risks involved.

 Probably the biggest risk of driving in Tijuana is getting pulled over by a corrupt police officer.
 Tijuana police are known to pull vehicles over to solicit bribes from the driver.
 Unfortunately, this is fairly common.
 You may be more likely to get pulled over while driving a vehicle with a U.S. license plate.